Estimating consumption-based costs

 • Triggers and bindings: The time taken to read input from and write output to your function bindings is counted as execution time.
 For example, when your function uses an output binding to write a message to an Azure storage queue, your execution time includes the time taken to write the message to the queue, which is included in the calculation of the function cost.

 • Asynchronous execution: The time that your function waits for the results of an async request (await in C#) is counted as execution time.
 The GB-second calculation is based on the start and end time of the function and the memory usage over that period.
 What is happening over that time in terms of CPU activity isn't factored into the calculation.
-You may be able to reduce costs during asynchronous operations by using Durable Functions.
+You might be able to reduce costs during asynchronous operations by using Durable Functions.
 You're not billed for time spent at awaits in orchestrator functions.

 Function app-level metrics